skeeto/resurrect-js/README.md

      and deserialization.

- * *cleanup* (`false`): Perform full property cleanup after both serialization and deserialization using the delete operator.
-This may cause performance penalties (breaking hidden classes in V8) on objects that ResurrectJS touches, to enable with care.
+ * *cleanup* (`false`): Perform full property cleanup after both serialization and deserialization using the `delete` operator.
+     This may cause performance penalties (i.e. breaking hidden classes in V8) on objects that ResurrectJS touches, so enable with care.

  * *revive* (`true`): Restore behavior (`__proto__`) to objects that have been resurrected.
 If this is set to false during